 We were so thrilled by the energy, enthusiasm, and kindness our guests showed the eighth grade, and we want you to know that we are taking your advice to heart.

 "This piece...was a collaboration among three girls who were inspired by a young poet named Nate Marshall.
 He was featured in a documentary their class watched about a spoken word competition, or poetry slam, called Louder Than a Bomb.
-We call that style of poem an ego-trippin’ poem, and we used Nate’s piece as a mentor text, one that taught us how to employ hyperbole and allusion and wordplay.
+We call that style of poem an ego-trippin’ poem, and we used Nate’s piece as a mentor text, one that taught us how to employ hyperbole, allusion, and wordplay.
 More important, however, was what it taught the girls about honoring and celebrating their authentic selves.
-They loved the rhyme and the wordplay and the collaboration, but they also loved the swagger of it.
+They loved the rhyme, wordplay, and the collaboration, but they also loved the swagger of it.
 It was a license to brag and permission to boast.
 And in doing so, they also sent out a call to others to embrace what’s real about who they are.